getodk/central-backend/docs/api.md

 In future versions of this server, the primary way an API consumer would authenticate with this server will be as a simple Actor through a standard OAuth 2.0 mechanism.
 That Actor can be granted a constrained set of rights to safely perform only all the actions it needs to.
 In this initial release, however, all Users are granted full administrative access, and password-based authentication as a User is the only way to gain full access to the system.

-The rest of system is made up mostly of standard REST resources and subresources.

-The `/users` and `/field-keys` resources can be used to create, manage, and delete **Users and Field Keys**.
+The `/users` resource can be used to create, manage, and delete **Users**.
+These are the staff members who have administrative rights on your server, some projects, or both.
 Additional tasks like resetting a user's password are also available.
-You can use these resources to, for example, synchronize accounts with another system or mass-provision Users or Field Keys.
+You could use this API to, for example, synchronize accounts with another system or mass-provision Users.

+The rest of system is made up mostly of standard REST resources and subresources, nested under and partitioned by the `/projects` Projects resource.
+Forms, submissions to those forms, attachments on forms or submissions, and Field Keys ("App Users" in the management interface), are all subresources within `/projects`.
+This way, each project is essentially its own sandbox which can be managed and manipulated at will.

+The `/projects/:id/field-keys` subresource can be used to create, manage, and delete **Field Keys**.

-The `/forms` resource and its subresource `/forms/…/submissions` provide full access to create, manage, and delete **`Form`s and `Submission`s to those Forms**.
+The `/projects/:id/forms` resource and its subresource `/projects/:id/forms/…/submissions` provide full access to create, manage, and delete **`Form`s and `Submission`s to those Forms**.
 Each Form is a single ODK XForms survey, and many Submissions (filled-out forms, also sometimes called `Instance`s) may be attached to each Form.
 These resources are somewhat unique in that they are created by sending XML in the ODK XForms format instead of JSON.
-One can also retrieve all the multimedia attachments associated with any submission through the `/forms/…/submissions/…/attachments` subresource.
+One can also retrieve all the multimedia attachments associated with any submission through the `/projects/:id/forms/…/submissions/…/attachments` subresource.

 Forms and their submissions are also accessible through two **open standards specifications** that we follow: